Kentucky State Marching Band Championships: Early North Hardin success

 After George Rogers Clark won the first state title in class 4A, a period elapsed in which North Hardin High School won each year from 1987 to 1989, with Lafayette High School finishing closely behind in second or third place.
 However, in 1990 North Hardin's director, Craig Cornish left North Hardin for a newly constructed high school in Lexington named Paul Laurence Dunbar.
 North Hardin fell out of the championship finals for the first time while Lafayette won their first state title in 1990.
 And in 1991, Paul Laurence Dunbar band's 2nd year of existence, PLD toppled favorites Harrison County and Elizabethtown to win class AAA.
-Class AAAA was once again captured by Lafayette for the 2nd year in a row after trailing GRC earlier in the season.
+Class AAAA was once again captured by Lafayette for the 2nd consecutive year after trailing GRC earlier in the season.

 Lafayette dominance, Paul Laurence Dunbar's entrance into 4A and the re-emergence of North Hardin

 Paul Laurence Dunbar High School entered class 4A in 1992 to compete with cross-town rival, Lafayette, which rolled to an all-time record of 13-straight state titles from 1990 to 2002.
 In 1993 North Hardin returned to the spotlight with a second-place finish based on its semifinals performance—state finals were cancelled that year due to snow.
 Despite North's and Dunbar's successes, Lafayette still remained dominant under directors Steven Moore and Charles Smith having the highest score in state finals history (and still today, Lafayette has more than half of the top-20 scores in state history).